 Official Trailer (the game isn’t as choppy as this – this trailer is many years old!):

 North is both an unusually disturbing game and a very interesting one at the same time.
-I can honestly say that you will never play another game like this on the current gen of machines, maybe even the next gen. Due to its short length and lack of save/load, this game is perfect if you have an hour to kill and you just want to experience something new and strange.
+I can honestly say that you will never play another game like this on current-gen platforms, maybe even the next-gen. Due to its short length and lack of save/load, this game is perfect if you have an hour to kill and you just want to experience something new and strange.
 Although, be sure to go into the game with an open mind otherwise certain things may creep you out.
 All-in-all though, North actually has a decent story and clever writing when you look at what’s trying to be symbolised within this short 40-minute experience.

 - Creepy and unsettling atmosphere

 - Decent soundtrack (which I hope we get on PSN)